 A portion of Kiker and only the closest neighborhood within the Baranoff attendance area are being recommended for inclusion in the new school boundary.
 It is projected that the New Southwest Elementary School will open with a student population of slightly more than 400, or around 80% of capacity-allowing for additional student growth to occur as the new neighborhoods are fully developed.
-Although the new school assignment area provides some relief to Baranoff, it is projected that the school would remain at more than 100% of capacity, therefore, an additional boundary change is recommended to allow all of the students assigned to the New Southwest Elementary to track to one middle school, Gorzycki.
+Although the new school assignment area provides some relief to Baranoff, it is projected that the school would remain at more than 100% of capacity, therefore, an additional boundary change is recommended with Kocurek.
+At the middle school level, a boundary change between Bailey and Gorzycki is recommended to allow all of the students assigned to the New Southwest Elementary to track to one middle school, Gorzycki.
 Cowan, also within this region, has been overcrowded for the past five years and has had to use portables for an entire grade level, as well as for other student instruction.
 A boundary change is recommended between Boone and Cowan that would both provide relief to Cowan and bring Boone's enrollment up to a healthy level.
 The result of all these boundary changes will more evenly distribute enrollment between the schools, and reduce the number of portables at the Baranoff, Cowan and Kiker campuses.
-See Appendix E for recommended maps and data tables.
+See Appendix F for recommended maps and data tables.